cloud-elements/devportal/docs/guides/account-user-mgmt/user-management.md

 order: 20
 redirect_from:
   - /docs/platform/accounts/account-management.html
+Instructions: # To add the Roles table: From the Skeletor project, SecurityRoles.jsx file, copy the <StyledTable>.
+In this file, change the <StyledTable> to <table>.
+Find and replace <StyledCheckbox checked disabled /> with {% icon fa-check-square-o %}.
+Find and replace <StyledCheckbox checked={false} disabled /> with {% icon fa-square-o %}.
 ValeOn: <!-- vale on -->
 ---

 # Manage Users

 As the organization administrator you can manage the users related to the accounts in your organization.
 You can create, retrieve, update, delete, and search users.
 To manage users, you must log in as the organization administrator.
-Even a user that you add to the default account cannot access the account management pages.
+Even a user that you add to the default account cannot access the account management pages unless they are designated an organization administrator.

 {% include callout.html content="<strong>On this page</strong></br><a href=#access-user-management>Access User Management</a></br><a href=#update-a-user>Update a User</a></br><a href=#deactivate-and-reactivate-a-user>Deactivate and Reactivate a User</a></br><a href=#delete-a-user>Delete a User</a>" type="info" %}